August 19, 2013

 I’ve been looking at gardens in a slightly different way lately.
 Traditionally, my focus has been on the plants that inhabit a garden.
 But my husband pointed out that many pretty gardens are missing two things that enhance the experience of touring gardens for him--paths and places to sit.

 A meandering path that leads to a bench at SECWCD.
+Photo by O. O'Callaghan |

 Mike’s point is valid, but I’m usually so distracted by plants that I rarely realized why some gardens feel more inviting than others.
 I don’t mind standing on the edge of a flower bed and looking in, but winding through the flowers is even more fun.
 And benches inside beds are always an invitation to sit and observe the details of the garden.
 Now I notice paths and benches in every garden I visit.

 In a 2011 article for our From the Ground Up newsletter, Elizabeth Catt, SE Colorado Water Conservancy District (SECWCD) garden manager, wrote, “Pathways can be an alluring hardscape feature, enticing you to move further into a garden either directly or indirectly.
 In a formal garden, a path can direct your view straight across a vista to bring your eye (and sometimes your feet) through it to another object: perhaps a fountain, a bench, an ornamental urn.
-At other times a winding path calls to your sense of curiosity; what can be around that next bend?
+At other times a winding path calls to your sense of curiosity; what can be around that next bend?”

-The colorful pattern is repeated on the patio
+The colorful pattern is repeated on the patio and other terraces. |

 I’ve visited several private and public gardens recently and observed plant choices and maintenance practices, garden art and retaining walls, and the results of drought stress and crazy weather.
 All of these observations have been done from a pathway and I’ve started noting construction materials and how the path itself fits into the garden design.
 Does it tempt me to continue exploring or not?